 The Memorial Tree/Bench Program is designed to help beautify the District's parks and allow community members to honor a special person or occasion.
-Persons wishing to commemorate a special event, such as a wedding anniversary, birth date, or memorial to a loved one or relative may do so by having a tree planted or bench installed in any of the Park District's parks.
+Persons wishing to commemorate a special event, such as a wedding anniversary, birth date, or memorial to a loved one or relative may do so by having a memorial plaque displayed on a tree or bench in any of the Park District's parks.

-- 1. A one-time donation will allow the individual to adopt a tree or bench that has been planted in one of the District's parks. - 2.
+- 1. A one-time donation will allow the individual to adopt a tree or bench that is already existing in one of the District's parks. - 2.
 Each adopted tree or bench an engraved plaque will be displayed near the base of the tree or bench with the individual's name. - 3.
 Park District staff will take responsibility to maintain the tree and bench and will guarantee the replacement of the item within 15 years for benches, and 10 years for trees.
 However, the Board reserves the right to relocate the tree or bench at their discretion due to future changes in the design of the park.